TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 ### Low resolution video

 This happens with kids ofen.
 The quick solution is to reboot.
 Click on the menu in the top left > Logout > Reboot.

 This happens when you first plug in the Raspberry Pi with the power before the HDMI.
 If you change the order of operations to HDMI and then power, the boot process will automatically identify the video source and give provide optimal resolution.

 ### Wireless Drivers

 Wireless adapters do not always work.
 This is because the hardware manufacturer has closed source, proprietary drivers.
 Some brands work very well and others require extra work to use them.
 After doing too much of the extra work, I always look up the chipset of compatible wireless cards BEFORE I buy a new one.
 Atheros chipsets are nearly always compatible.
 The packaging rarely says the name of the chipset so you always have to
 [look it up](https://wikidevi.com/wiki/List_of_Wi-Fi_Device_IDs_in_Linux).

 ### Peripheral power / Powered USB Hub

 The B has two USB ports.
 I need to plug in a keyboard, a mouse, and a wifi adapter.
 I could plug in the keyboard and mouse at the same time and use it perfectly with a wired ethernet connection.
 I could unplug the keyboard, plug in the wifi, search for networks.
 To enter in a password, I would have to unplug the mouse, plug the keyboard in, type the password, and then plug in the mouse.
 Just after I got a valid IP address, the wifi adpater would lose power.
 It would start up again, connect, and lose power.
 This loop would continue until I unplugged it.
 I ordered a powered USB hub off amazon.
 Once that arrived, I could plug in a keyboard, mouse, wifi adapter, and two storage devices.
 The best part about the powered USB hub is that you can power the Raspberry Pi with a MicroUSB to USB cable.
 The drawback after this is that I was using much more power then before.
 I was very surprised when I tried the B+ with four USB slots.
 On the B+, I plugged in keyboard, mouse, and wifi directly in and it worked perfectly.

 ### Corrupted SD Cards

 The operating system traditionally uses either a SD card or a microSD card.
 The firmware of the first production run ruined many SD cards.
 The firmware can be updated and it eventually got better.
 I had been running various GNU/Linux operating systems off of 16GB flash drives for many years at this point.
 After corrupting the same SD card many times, I gave up on the SD card.
 I had to use it to boot from, but I did not have to run the system off of it.
 Default Raspbian has two partitions in its .img file.
 One is a boot and the other is the root.
 I modified the boot configuration to boot from /dev/sdb2 instead of /dev/sda2.
 I then used dd to copy the Raspbian img to a flash drive.
 That one still works.

 ### Audio pops

+Note: This was an early issue with the first generation of Raspberry Pis.

 One of the projects I made turned my Raspberry Pi model B into an mp3 player for my hi-fi stereo.
 I could control it with my iPhone over the network.
 Everything talked perfectly together.
 The only problem I had was that there would be a loud pop between each track.
 Not only is this annoying, but it could damage my speakers.
 The problem was well known on the Internet and by the developers.
 The problem was that the power would turn off when not in use and then turn back on.
 The power could not be left on using ALSA the default audio interface on Raspbian.
 I solved this problem by installing PulseAudio.
 I configured pulse to remain always on.
 This solved my problem.
 The Raspberry Pi B+ and 2 B fixed this problem.

 ### No HDMI Video Output

 I did a programming workshop using my model B. I introduced what we were doing on a TV with the Pi.
 Later that day, I took it back out and I could not get any output from the HDMI.
 After troubleshooting a few things, it went back in the bag.
 I later give it to my tech team to try to solve the problem.
 They researched ways to troubleshoot the HDMI, they took off the case, and got it to work.
 This was reproducible.
 That official case has since been replaced with legos.

 ### No hardware clock

 Desktop computers typically have a coin sized battery attached to the motherboard to keep the clock running on the BIOS.
 When the Rapsberry Pi gets turned off, it loses track of time.
 When connected to the Internet, this should not matter as it will get the correct time from a server.
 For offline projects, you must keep this in mind if your program uses specified times.
 As a work around, I boot up the system, set the time manually, reboot, and then the clock is correct.
 An example of this code is:

 ```
 sudo date -s "14 APR 2053 15:34:00"